 - Intellectually rigorous, engaging with human rights debates at the forefront of scholarly research

-- Career-orientated, aiming to develop the next generation of human rights defenders, advocates and researchers through a special emphasis on building practical skills, including in campaigning, fundraising, and research – all of which are important for work in human rights advocacy.
+- Career-orientated, aiming to develop the next generation of human rights defenders, advocates and researchers through an emphasis on building practical skills, including campaigning, fundraising, and research—all of which are important for work in human rights advocacy

-- Cutting-edge, seeking to widen the frame of human rights debates by looking at emergent issues, such as the impact of environmental destruction on human rights;
+- Cutting-edge, seeking to widen the frame of human rights debates by looking at emerging issues, such as the impact of environmental destruction on human rights

-- Policy-orientated, seeking to enable students to examine human rights issues from a practical, solution-based perspective as well as a scholarly one;
+- Policy-orientated, exploring human rights issues from a practical, solution-based perspective as well as a scholarly one

-This degree brings together insights and perspectives on human rights from a range of disciplines, including law, international relations and sociology.
+The degree brings together insights on human rights from a range of disciplines, including law, international relations and sociology.
 This unique interdisciplinary approach provides students with an extensive and diverse range of perspectives with which to understand contemporary human rights challenges.

-Hundreds of graduates of the MA in Human Rights have gone on to work for an impressive range of organisations, including major international NGOs like Friends of the Earth, Anti-Slavery International and Amnesty International, businesses like Primark and Sainsbury’s, and UN organisations like the Office of the United Nations High Commissioner for Human Rights.
+Graduates of the MA in Human Rights have gone on to work for an impressive range of organisations, including major international NGOs like Friends of the Earth, Anti-Slavery International and Amnesty International, businesses like Primark and Sainsbury’s, and UN organisations like the Office of the High Commissioner for Human Rights.